Dear Your Business Credit,

 Many small business owners are in the same situation as you: If they don't pass along the cost of accepting debit and credit cards, it's hard, if not impossible, to turn a profit.

-Merchants in any state who wonder if they can add surcharges to credit and debit card purchases should first review the contracts they've signed with the card issuers.
+Merchants in any state who wonder if they can add surcharges to credit and debit card purchases should first review the contracts they've signed with the card networks, such as Visa and MasterCard.
 That's about as much fun as reading the phone book, but you really need to know what these documents say.

 "Most of what retailers can and cannot do involving credit and debit cards is governed by their contracts with the card companies, not by state or federal law," wrote J. Craig Shearman, vice president of government affairs and public relations for the National Retail Federation in Washington, D.C., in an email.
 "So the question is not 'Is it legal?' but rather, 'Do the card companies allow it?'"